zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 -   *\<private_key\>* is the full path and name of the file that contains the private key associated with the instance you want to access.

-    1. Use the following SSH command to access the instance
+    Use the following SSH command to access the instance

 -   ssh –i *\<private_key\> opc\@\<public-ip-address\>*

--   *\<public-ip-address\>* is your instance IP address that you retrieved from the Console.
+-   *\<public-ip-address\>* is your instance IP address that you retrieved from the console.

 **Running your Workload**